sundarnagarajan/rdp-thinbook-linux/README.md

     - Weight: 1.45 kgs

 ## Other cool features:
 - Power supply is 5V/2A, so (if) you can make your own USB cable with a compatible barrel adapter, you can charge / power it from a 2A USB wall power supply, or even a good Power Bank!
-I plan to do this, so wahct this repo for results and instructions once I do
+I plan to do this, so watch this repo for results and instructions once I do
 - TPM 2.0 - haven't played with it yet

 ## Limitations